 E-commerce/BOPIS.
 We expect that the expansion and enhancement of our omnichannel capabilities will be a key driver of growth in our net sales and gross margin.
 We continue to invest in initiatives that will increase traffic to our e-commerce website, which reached over 217 million visits in 2019, and drive increased online sales conversion.
 Our improved website also supports our stores with digital marketing and our BOPIS program.
 Since we launched our BOPIS program in 2019, we have seen significant penetration in e-commerce that generates high average order value and incremental in-store purchases.
 In 2019 and the twenty-six weeks ended August 1, 2020, BOPIS accounted for 24% and 50%, respectively, of our e-commerce sales and 1% and 5.4%, respectively, of total net sales for such periods.
 Our website also has allowed us to reach customers outside of our current store footprint and is also introducing new customers to the Academy brand, with approximately 25% of our first half 2020 e-commerce sales coming from new households.
 Our website is also a platform for marketing and product education, allowing us to connect further with our customers.
 We believe it is important that we continue to grow our omnichannel capabilities, especially in light of changing consumer preferences as a result of the COVID-19 pandemic, which, together with recent enhancements made to our website and omnichannel capabilities, contributed to the substantial increase in e-commerce sales during the first half 2020.
-It is, however, difficult to ascertain with precision what portion of our increased e-commerce sales during the first half 2020.
 It is, however, difficult to ascertain with precision what portion of our increased e-commerce sales during the first half 2020 is attributable to the COVID-19 pandemic as compared to such recent enhancements.
 Since 2011, we have made a \$225 million investment in our omnichannel and information technology capabilities.
-We expect that expanding and enhancing these capabilities, including BOPIS, will
+We expect that expanding and enhancing these capabilities, including BOPIS, will continue to require significant investments by us.